ButinVladimir/project-idle-takeover/ROADMAP.md

 ## Training programs

-Training programs are alternative to leveling mercenary.
+Training programs are alternative to leveling clone.
 It allows to buy skills and attributes.
-It's max level is capped, depending on development level and program quality.
+It's max level is capped, depending on development level.
 There are training programs for each skill and attribute, attribute programs are unlocked initially, skill programs has to be earned as reward from capturing districts.
+Each level of training program gives as much as clone level.
+Clone in training should have tier lower or equal to that of a program.

 ## Equipment

 Each company member has three different equipment slots: weapon, armor and utility.
 Weapon equipment deals damage, armor provides defense and utility gives buffs or debuffs.
-Each equipment item has level and quality.
-Higher the level or quality, higher the requirements and stats.
+Each equipment item has level and tier.
+Higher the level or tier, higher the requirements and stats.
 Equipment can be changed only between contracts.
 Equipment can be bought from weapon shop.
 Capturing districts can unlock more equipment types.

-Equipped items will be lost after moving to another city unless specific favors are earned.

 Unlocked in specific city after joining certain faction.

 ## Augmentations

 Augmentations are another way to buff company members.
-Like equipment, each augmentation has level and quality, which affect requirements and stats.
-Augmentation is not free, each augmentation costs money.
+Like equipment, each augmentation has level and tier, which affect requirements and stats.
+Augmentation is not free, each augmentation costs money and uses 1 augmenation slot of a clone.

-Each company member has following augmentations slots:

-- Skin
-- Nerve system
-- Eyes
-- Head
-- Torso
-- Arms
-- Legs

-Augmentations are not affected by moving to another city.
+Amount of augmentations slots for each clone depends on it's non-augmented endurance.
+Training programs should help with it.
+At least 1 slot is always available.

 Unlocked in specific city after joining certain faction.

 ## Designs

-Designs allow creating programs and equipment without relying on faction and .
+Designs allow creating programs and equipment without relying on faction.
 Level of resulting item is capped by development level.
-Quality can be selected.
-Getting designs for same item increases max quality with what item can be crafted.
-Designs can be bought by favors or captured by hacking or in operations.
+Tier can be selected.
+Getting designs for same item increases max tier with what item can be crafted.
+Designs can be bought by reputation or captured by hacking or in operations.

 ## City

 Each city is described as rectangular map, composed of cells.
 City is divided into districts.
 Each district can reward player with additional item to buy.
 In addition, each district has it's own set of multipliers, depending on district template and scenario multipliers.
 Some districts may contrain player or faction HQs.

 Each city district has it's own set of contract counters.
-In addition, each district has connection, computational base and tech base points which provide bonuses and discounts in this district.
+In addition, each district has connectivitiy, computational base and tech base points which provide bonuses and discounts in this district.

 ### Districts

 Each district has it's own set of multipliers.
-These multipliers increase chance of getting contract, increase reputation and money rewards, decrease cost of buying items and mercenaries.
+These multipliers increase chance of getting contract, increase reputation and money rewards, decrease cost of buying items.
 These multipliers can be increased by specific actions and are retained.
 However, spending more on these multipliers will result in diminishing returns.

+Districts have tiers, which can be increased.
+District tier affects money rewards, connectivity, rewards, tech base, augmentation base, code base and computational base points.
+During map generation, district with higher tier will require more faction power to be assigned.

 Player can use contracts and bonuses from district without capturing it if district contains player HQ or belongs to the player selected faction.
 Initial amount of points in district is 0 which means that there will be no discounts.
 Player can increase points for selected district.
-Each 10 minutes new batch of contracts will be generated, maximum 1 contract for each district, contract type and quality.
+Each 15 minutes new batch of contracts will be generated, maximum 1 contract for each district and contract type.

 After generating city, for each district will be assigned faction for combat.
 If it's same as player faction, neutral faction will be used.

 Each district has reward for capturing it for player selected faction.
-This rewards can unlock new equipment, company hires, training programs, etc.
+This rewards can unlock new equipment, clone templates, training programs, etc.

 ### Factions

 Each city has it's own set factions that try to claim city for themself.
 Player can join one faction if development level requirements are met.
-Once faction is joined, player cannot leave it unless they relocate.
+Once faction is joined, player cannot leave it unless they transfer.
 Player also can go rogue if it's unlocked and they're not in faction.
 Going rogue will prevent player from joining factions.
 All neutral districts will be available immediately, but other districts cannot be conquered.
 It will enable certain operations against all other factions.

 Each factions has it's own starting power level, affecting initial distribution of districts.